duckdb/duckdb-web/docs/sql/data_types/array.md

 └───────┴─────────┘
 ```

-Slicing notation returns a `LIST`:
+Using the slicing notation returns a `LIST`:

 ```sql
 SELECT id, arr[1:2] AS elements FROM array_table;